ShareX/CustomUploaders/.github/CONTRIBUTING.md

 # Contribution rules

-Please use current custom uploader naming format for consistency; file name and name should be just domain with lowercase:
+Please use current custom uploader naming format for consistency.
+The file name and name should be just domain with lowercase:

 ```
 example.com.sxcu